 Meet The Attorneys

-Henri A. Benoit II graduated from Arizona State University, the University of Maine School of Law, and was admitted to the Maine and U.S. District courts in 1985.
-Hank served as a Maine Superior Court clerk after law school graduation, and joined the Law Offices of Joe Bornstein more than 20 years ago.
-His primary area of practice is social security disability.
-Hank is a sustaining member of NOSSCR (National Organization of Social Security Claimants' Representatives) and he is a founding member and co-chair of MOSSCR (the Maine Organization of Social Security Claimants' Representatives).
-A member of the Maine State Bar Association and the Maine Trial Lawyers Association, he is also well known in the youth soccer community in Maine, where he was a charter member of the Portland Area Youth Soccer Association (PAYSA) and currently serves as a director.
+Henri A. Benoit II graduated from Arizona State University, the University of Maine School of Law, and was admitted to the Maine and U.S. District Courts in 1985.
+Henri served as a Maine Superior Court clerk after law school graduation and joined Joe Bornstein's firm in 1986.
+He is the Senior Attorney in the firm's Social Security Disability practice.
+Henri is a sustaining member of NOSSCR (National Organization of Social Security Claimants' Representatives) and a member of the Social Security Practice Section of the American Association for Justice.
+He is also a member of the Maine State Bar Association and the Maine Trial Lawyers Association.
+In addition to his regular duties as the Senior Attorney in the firm's Social Security practice, he directs the firm's Social Security Outreach Program which includes educational workshops and presentations in the community.